ucsb-cs156/w24/lab/jpa00.md

   * For help *after* you've installed WSL, use the `#help-linux-wsl` Slack channel
 * For Linux, there are instructions on  [this page]({{ page.course_software }}). that apply to Debian/Ubuntu like systems.
 If those don't work for you, ask the staff for help on the `#help-linux-wsl` Slack channel

-# Do I really need Java 17?

-You may be wondering whether it's ok if you have Java 19 or Java 18, or Java 11, or some other version of Java instead of Java 17.
-This short answer is: for this simple `Hello` lab, it probably won't make a difference, but eventually it probably *will*.
-So if you are going to the trouble of installing Java on your system, try to make sure it's Java 17, *specifically*, which (unlike Java 12, 13, 14, 15, 18 or 19) is considered a *Long-Term Support* release of Java.

-Read more here if you are interested: [https://ucsb-cs156.github.io/topics/java_versions/](https://ucsb-cs156.github.io/topics/java/java_versions.html)

 # Something for everyone to learn